 To be considered for entry in the fall of each year, an application must be complete no later than January 15 of each year.
 The application procedures are outlined here.
+Select applicants will be invited to campus to participate in a prospectives students’ event in late February.

 Decisions are generally announced within 60 days of the closing of applications.